 Where an employee's performance, capability or competence is in issue, the employer will usually be required to follow a progressive series of warnings and offer appropriate measures and/or support to assist the employee in improving his/her performance.
 The employer should clearly communicate the extent of improvement required and provide the employee with objectively measurable and realistic targets before dismissal is contemplated.

 Where an employee's conduct is called into question, the employer may be required to conduct an investigation to gather information before commencing a disciplinary process.
 The employer is expected to follow its disciplinary procedure, which should be drafted in accordance with the Code of Practice on Grievance and Disciplinary Procedures and the constitutional requirements of fair procedures and natural justice.
-These procedural requirements include: access to evidence of the allegations against the employee, an entitlement to be accompanied at meetings (including a right to legal representation in exceptional cases), an opportunity to respond to the allegations, cross-examination of witnesses, confidentiality and proportionality.
+These procedural requirements include: access to evidence of the allegations against the employee, an entitlement to be accompanied at meetings (legal representation is an entitlement in exceptional cases, where there are difficult issues of law or complex facts), an opportunity to respond to the allegations, cross-examination of witnesses, confidentiality and proportionality.

 Where there are grounds for redundancy, employees should be placed at risk of the potential redundancy of their role.
 An objective and fair redundancy selection process should be followed in consultation with the employee(s) whose role(s) is at risk of being made redundant.
 Consultation should take place in relation to the redundancy proposal itself, the proposed selection criteria and basis of assessment, alternatives to redundancy and the severance payments that would be made to the employee in the event that their role is made redundant.

 Employees should be afforded the right to appeal against any dismissal.

 Different individuals of appropriate seniority and authority should carry out the investigation, disciplinary hearing and any appeal.